bomonike/bomonike.github.io/anthropic-certs.md

 ## How Claude Code Works

 Anthropic has issued dozens of take-down requests to "claw back" its leak.
 But https://github.com/oboard/claude-code-rev has restored some functionality using the bun JavaScript package manager and testing utility. bun replaces Node + npm + ts-node + jest + esbuild with a single binary.

 <a target="_blank" href="https://deep-dive-claude-code.vercel.app">The "Deep Dive Claude Code app"</a> presents its analysis of the leak's 960+ files, 50+ integrated tools, 380K+ lines of code.
 These 13 chapters take you from the core loop to the full engineering picture, layer by layer.

-The revolution Claude (and other GenAI products) is that instead of typing precise programming code, you type English sentences to describe how Claude generates programming code.
+REMEMBER: The revolution Claude (and other GenAI products) is that instead of typing precise programming code, you type English sentences to describe how Claude generates programming code, in markdown format files (with “.md” at the end of file names).

+Press # (for "memory mode") instructions for Claude Code to update <a href="#CLAUDE.md">CLAUDE.md files</a> which define your preferences.

-Press <strong>Shift + Tab</strong> to toggle to "Planning Mode" where Claude expands its <strong>planning</strong> of changes to md files it will make based on your specification.
+Press <strong>Shift + Tab</strong> to toggle to "<strong>Planning Mode</strong>" where Claude expands its <strong>planning</strong> of changes to md files it will make based on your specification.

 Type <strong>ULTRATHINK</strong> ahead of requests to use a Claude "<strong>Thinking</strong> mode" which applies the maximum <strong>depth</strong> of <strong>reasoning</strong> at planning.
 This invokes Claude to break down complex problems step by step.

 WARNING: Additional planning and thinking require additional tokens to be charged.

-Press the Esc key to interrrupt Claude.
+REMEMBER: Press the Esc key to interrrupt Claude.

-Press # (for "memory mode") instructions on edits to CLAUDE.md files based on your dictates.

-markdown files with ".md" at the end of file names.

-Press @ to begin specifying a file's path pointing to contents to retrieve in your request to Claude.
+Within prompts, type @ to begin specifying a file's path pointing to contents to retrieve in your request to Claude.

 To take a screen shot on macOS, press the usual command + Shift + 4 which changes the cursor to crosshairs.
 Position it on the screen and press your mouse to drag and drop to the opposite corner of the box to capture the section to your computer's invisible clipboard.
 Click the Claude input field and press control + V to paste. "[Image #1]" would appear to confirm.
 To the right of that, type a sentence to specify what you want done based on that image.